outer-chat/docs/docs/installation/docker.md

 :::note

-The `docker-compose.prod.yml` also launch the clientapp.
-If not already done, I invite you to pull the submodule located in : `./outer-chat.client`.
+The `compose.prod.yml` also launch the clientapp.
+If not already done, I invite you to pull the submodule located in : `./client` (From the outer-chat repository).

 ```bash
 git submodule init